Cluster and Node Management

 ALTER CLUSTER DROP PARTICIPANTS drops nodes from an existing cluster.

-This command fails if the cluster type is LTS.
+This SQL statement fails for a Foundation cluster.
 Dropping the specified nodes brings the number of participants below the total width of the storage space associated with that cluster.

 Syntax